 This section tells you what kinds of prescription drugs are "excluded."
-This means Medicare does not pay for these drugs.
+This means neither Medicare nor Medicaid pays for these drugs.

-If you get drugs that are excluded, you must pay for them yourself.
 We won't pay for the drugs that are listed in this section (except for certain excluded drugs covered under our enhanced drug coverage).
 The only exception: If the requested drug is found upon appeal to be a drug that is not excluded under Part D and we should have paid for or covered it because of your specific situation.
-(For information about appealing a decision we have made to not cover a drug, go to Chapter 9, Section 6.5 in this booklet.)
+(For information about appealing a decision we have made to not cover a drug, go to Chapter 9, Section 7.5 in this booklet.)
+If the drug excluded by our plan is also excluded by Nebraska Medicaid, you must pay for it yourself.